How to Pronounce My Name

 advised by Prof. Lu Gan.

-I got my B.Eng. & M.S. degrees in Information Engineering from
+Before joining GaTech, I got my M.S. and B.Eng. degrees from

-Shanghai Jiao Tong University (SJTU) in 2021 & 2024, respectively, advised by Prof. Ya Zhang & Siheng Chen.
+Shanghai Jiao Tong University (SJTU) in 2024 & 2021, respectively, working with Prof. Ya Zhang and Prof. Siheng Chen.

-My research primarily focuses on Physics-Informed Learning for Robotics, integrating physical priors—such as morphological symmetry—into learning architectures to improve sample efficiency, accelerate training, and enhance model generalizability.
+My research focuses on Physics-Informed Learning for Robotics.
+I integrate physical priors—such as morphological symmetry—into learning architectures to improve sample efficiency, accelerate training, and enhance generalization.

 News